-This form is for undergraduate students at the University of Oregon, Central Oregon Community College, Lane Community College, and visiting McNair Scholars.
+Complete the 2021 Undergraduate Research Symposium Participation Registration Form to register your participation by April 12, 2021 (no later than 5:00 pm Pacific Time).
+This participation form is for undergraduate students at the University of Oregon, Central Oregon Community College, Lane Community College, and visiting McNair Scholars.

 Abstract submission will not commence until just after the participation registration form has closed (April 12, 2021), and will be collected through April 24, 2021.
 Please review the abstract information below, in preparation for your own submission.